Infected blood compensation has led to ‘segregation of suffering’

 “I was lucky, I got the interim payment, but you have got to remember that for 30 years I was basically living hand to mouth,” he said.

-Jason Evans, founder of the Factor 8 campaign group, will hand in the petition along with MPs.
+Jason Evans, founder of the Factor 8 campaign group, handed in the petition with a group of MPs.

-Mr Evans also had an uncle who was also infected with both viruses and died in 1996.
+Mr Evans also had an uncle who was infected with both viruses and died in 1996.

 The letter to Prime Minister Rishi Sunak “implores” him to act on Sir Brian’s recommendations.